jalunli/Semcom/readme.md

-# This is the project of semcom
+# This is the project of Two Phase-based Variable Bitrate Control SEMCOM for Text Transmission.
+The code will be submitted soon.